 Mr. Neil Efrom is the acting co-department head for MITRE's Enterprise Transition Planning and Execution Department.
 He has over 25 years of experience in business process re-engineering and enterprise architecture projects for commercial companies and government organizations.
 Mr. Efrom teaches IST 421: Advanced Enterprise Integration: Technologies and Applications, EA 872: Enterprise Architecture Foundations II, and EA 873: Enterprise Modeling.

-Dr. David Fusco is an assistant teaching professor of information sciences and technology in the College of IST and a faculty member in the Center for Enterprise Architecture.
-Prior to his appointment, Dr. Fusco served for more than 25 years in industry as an enterprise change agent, including nearly 16 years at Juniata College where he served as associate vice president and CIO.
+Dr. David Fusco is an assistant teaching professor of information sciences and technology in the College of IST.
+Prior to his appointment, Dr. Fusco served for more than 25 years in industry as an enterprise change agent, including nearly 16 years at Juniata College, where he served as associate vice president and CIO.
 Dr. Fusco teaches EA 874: Enterprise Information Technology Architecture; EA 594: Capstone Project; and IST 815: Foundations of Information Security and Assurance.